ItsHarper/nushell.github.io/commands/docs/to_xml.md

 ## Flags

- -  `--indent, -i {int}`: Formats the XML text with the provided indentation setting
+ -  `--indent, -i <int>`: Formats the XML text with the provided indentation setting
  -  `--partial-escape, -p`: Only escape mandatory characters in text and attributes
  -  `--self-closed, -s`: Output empty tags as self closing